image_pdfDownload PDFimage_printPrint

 Outstanding School Leaders are Comfortable in Their Own Skin

-Outstanding Leaders Have Superior Expertise in both Curriculum as well as Teaching and Learning
+Outstanding Leaders Master Teaching and Learning

-They Lead Democracy, Consultation and Buy In
+They Lead Democracy, Consultation and Buy-In

-Delegation – Outstanding leaders Know what it really means
+Delegation – Outstanding leaders know what it really means

-Leaders are Systems Oriented
+Outstanding Leaders are systems-oriented

-Leaders Have Acute Self-Awareness
+Outstanding Leaders Have Acute Self-Awareness

 An Inspiring Vision Represents Outstanding School Leadership

-Leaders Remove Obstacles
+Outstanding Leaders Remove Obstacles

 Knowing that teachers are the most important people in your building, what do you do to remove barriers?
 They don’t need to know about your budget problems, the stresses of your day or the unreasonable pressures from some parents.
 You need to solve problems, find solutions and free up space for them.
 They need to have an open path (within reason) and be able to move freely in the direction that maximises opportunities for students.
-The school needs to be super organised, it needs to run smoothly.
-Otherwise teachers are burdened.
+The school needs to be super organised; it needs to run smoothly.
+Otherwise, teachers are burdened.
 Teachers need the resources.
 Not a limitless budget or open list.
-But they need the resources that allow them to achieve their very best.
+But they need the resources to achieve their very best.
 They need smooth decisions.
 They need a happy workplace.
 They need to feel valued.
 They need to love being there.
 Make the workplace “perfection” and all being equal, there will be no reason they cannot deliver.
 Take stress and workload away.

 Outstanding Leaders Stay Balanced